How to Export Contacts from Excel to a CRM

 Events stay connected

-Follow-up becomes repeatable
+Follow-up becomes traceable

 Call